FQFT and cohomology

 and in section 2.2 of

-That higher WZW functionals and hence Green-Schwarz super -brane action functionals should have “higher” extended symmetry algebras in some sense… is observes in
+That higher WZW functionals and hence Green-Schwarz super -brane action functionals have conserved current BPS charge algebras which are polyvector extensions of the supersymmetry algebras was observed in

 The existence of -symmetry was first noticed around

 Warren Siegel, Hidden Local Supersymmetry In The Supersymmetric Particle Action Phys.
 Lett.
 B 128, 397 (1983)

 Warren Siegel, Light Cone Analysis Of Covariant Superstring , Nucl.
 Phys.
 B 236, 311 (1984).